hidakatsuya/rexer/README.md

 ```
 $ rex
 Commands:
   rex envs                         # Show the list of environments and their extensions defined in .extensions.rb
   rex help [COMMAND]               # Describe available commands or one specific command
   rex init                         # Create a new .extensions.rb file
   rex install [ENV]                # Install the definitions in .extensions.rb for the specified environment
+  rex reinstall [PLUGIN or THEME]  # Uninstall extensions for the currently installed environment and install them again
   rex state                        # Show the current state of the installed extensions
   rex switch [ENV]                 # Uninstall extensions for the currently installed environment and install extensions for the specified environment
   rex uninstall                    # Uninstall extensions for the currently installed environment based on the state in .extensions.lock and remove the lock file
   rex update                       # Update extensions for the currently installed environment to the latest version
   rex version                      # Show Rexer version

 Options:
   -v, [--verbose], [--no-verbose], [--skip-verbose]  # Detailed output